Conical geodesic bicombings on subsets of normed vector spaces: A non-consistent convex bicombing

-\begin{proposition} For $\delta \in (0,\frac{1}{64}]$, the map $\tilde{\sigma}^\delta$ is a convex geodesic bicombing which is neither reversible nor consistent. \end{proposition} The proofs of Propositions~\ref{Prop:convex} and \ref{Prop:convex'} are given in the appendix.
-Let us first show that we have defined geodesic bicombings.
+\begin{proposition} For any $\delta \in (0,\frac{1}{64}]$, the map $\tilde{\sigma}^\delta$ is a convex bicombing which is neither reversible nor consistent. \end{proposition} The quite technical proofs of Propositions~\ref{Prop:convex} and \ref{Prop:convex'} are given in the appendix.
+Let us proceed by the simple proof showing that we actually have defined bicombings.